epam/Wilma/wilma-extras/bulkhead/README.md

 Purpose of this example
 ---------------------------------------
 This plugin example was created to show an extra, maybe uncommon usage of the Wilma proxy.
+With this plugin, Wilma acts as a Bulkhead for a service.
+What "Bulkhead" means? - just search for "Bulkhead software pattern" on the WWW.

 Implementation
 ---------------------------------------
-TBD
+This is complex example, as not just acts as bulkhead for a service, but without modification, only by configuration, can act as bulkhead for several services with different settings.
+In addition, it offers URL from where you may get information about the actual load.

+To implement it, we used only 2 classes:
+ - "BulkHeadChecker" acts as condition checker (determines if the load is high or not) and offers the logic of providing load information of the services by using the "WilmaExternalService" interface.
+ - "BulkHeadMapInformation" stores load information for a specific service

+Please see `bulkHeadStubConfigExample.xml` for example configuration.

 Build
 -----